TRIPURA RAHASYA

 consciousness?
 Even to say that nothing is apparent to

 you (as in sleep) requires the light of consciousness.
-Is not
+Is

 your awareness of your unawareness (in sleep) due to